Configuration

 -

-and we were operating on an intrinsic attribute for a customer with id 1 then thexid
+_and we were operating on an intrinsic attribute for a customer with id 1 then thexidwould becustomer_1but if our seperator was$then it would becustomer$1.

 - Separator used to combine key fields.
 For example if the key separator was